First impressions of Quito, the capitol of Ecuador are that it is a

 fresh squeezed fruit juice drinks.
 Find the right restaurant with outdoor

-tables, order a fresh fruit juice and watch the parade of beautiful
+tables, order a fresh fruit juice and watch the parade of interesting

 faces that pass.